Virtual and Augmented Reality intrinsically changes the way we interact with computers. Check out the quote below for a metaphor

 We are seeing big changes and we think you’ll love what's coming!

-No cables, no hassle!
-The mobile experience has revolutionised our daily lives, Virtual and Augmented reality will do the same.
+The mobile experience has revolutionised our daily lives.
+Untethered Virtual and Augmented Reality will do the same creating new ways to interface with the digital world.

-The fourth wave of computing technology is here, and we are developing and publishing our own games and apps online and in store.
+The fourth wave of computing technology is here, and we are developing and publishing our own games and apps specifically for spatial computing.

 Clay Bavor – VP, Virtual and Augmented Reality at Google